Standing at the trailhead into Burren National Park, fascination sets in as I gaze off into the remote, rocky landscape.

 Where to Stay- Accommodations in the Burren

-I based myself in Doolin, as it was not too far from the heart of the Burren and the starting point for the Cliffs of Moher Coastal Walk, which I planned to do the next morning.
+I based myself in Doolin, as it was not too far from the heart of the Burren and starting point for the Cliffs of Moher Coastal Walk, which I planned to do the next morning.
 Other towns that would be convenient for exploring the Burren are Corofin, Kilfenora, Lisdoonvarna, Ballyvaughan, and Ennistymon.

 For your convenience, here is a list of hotels in Doolin, Lisdoonvarna, Ballyvaughan, and Ennistymon, as these have the largest selection of accommodations.
 Please consider booking your Burren accommodations through the included links.
 It costs nothing extra and helps support this website.
 Thank you!